Larry Fondren

 Larry Eugene Fondren is an American entrepreneur, inventor and credit markets expert noted for his efforts to bring transparency and higher yields to the bond market and for improving access within financial markets.

+In 1993 he launched a trading platform called InterVest as a disruptive innovation to the exiting bond markets.
+Existing firms refused to participate which led to a Federal antitrust lawsuit and the ultimate failure of the venture.
+However the result of Fondren's efforts and expert witness testimony to the US Governments Subcommittee on Finance and Hazardous Materials resulted in the passing of The Bond Price Competition Improvement Act of 1999.

 Career

 In 1987, Fondren started The Exchange, a confidential communication service of his ReSource Intermediary Group through which insurance and reinsurance companies and other financial institution clients of the firm could anonymously communicate their reinsurance, buying, selling, joint-venture, partnering and other commercial interests to an array of prospective counterparties.

-In 1993, with a small number of investors, he launched InterVest, an electronic platform for anonymous secondary market trading of corporate and municipal bonds and other fixed income securities among institutional investors, brokers and dealers.
-It was the first SEC-regulated “Proprietary Trading System” (a precursor to the current Alternative Trading Systems).
+In 1993, with a small number of investors, he launched InterVest, an electronic trading platform for anonymous secondary market trading of corporate and municipal bonds and other fixed income securities among institutional investors, brokers and dealers.
+It was the first SEC-regulated "Proprietary Trading System" (a precursor to the current Alternative Trading Systems).
 In 1995, InterVest entered into an agreement with Bloomberg LP to provide dynamic interactive access to its trading platform and to display all current orders and transactions through the roughly 100,000 Bloomberg terminals then installed.